gjtorikian/isBinaryFile/README.md

 Much of the logic is pretty much ported from [ag](https://github.com/ggreer/the_silver_searcher).

-Note: if the file doesn't exist, is a directory, or is empty, the function returns `false`.
+Note: if the file doesn't exist or is a directory, an error is thrown.

 ## Installation